Meet the Author

-In high school, Library Journal’s Pegasus published her poem, a feat she ranked beneath cheer-leading.
+In high school, Library Journal’s Pegasus published her poem, a feat she ranked way beneath cheer-leading.
 At eighteen, with journalists underpaid and English major graduates selling lingerie, she slogged through General Business at the University of Texas and earned a BBA.
 Fortunately, she took a creative writing course.

 Returning to college to earn her MA, she studied English literature and began writing NINE DAYS TO EVIL, a novel of psychological suspense, Shakespeare, and nonstop-action which won the Blether Gold Award.
 Her poem, Time to Lie, featured by “Theme and Variations,” was broadcast on NPR.
 For three years, she wrote San Antonio Woman’s Book Shelf column and articles for other publications.
 She was honored by Friends of the San Antonio Library with the 2012 Arts and Letters Award, and her books and papers from the Texas Book Publishers Association are in Texas State University’s Southwest Writers Collection.

-As she finished NINE DAYS TO EVIL, Meredith’s “mature” graduate school friend, Aggie Mundeen, captivated Nancy and led her to create award-winning Aggie Mundeen Mysteries.
-Four books in the series are out.
-Nancy is working to reveal Aggie’s next mysterious escapade.
-She is convinced that writing is more fun than accounting.
+As she finished NINE DAYS TO EVIL, Meredith’s “mature” graduate school friend, Aggie Mundeen, captivated Nancy and led her to create Aggie Mundeen Mysteries.
+Each book in the series has won or been nominated for an award.